jxson/front-matter/examples/dashes-seperator.md

 ---

-ALso this shouldn't be a problem
+Also this shouldn't be a problem